-Andrew T. Day, MD MPH is an Assistant Professor of Otolaryngology – Head and Neck Surgery at UT Southwestern Medical Center.
+Andrew T. Day, M.D., M.P.H., is an Assistant Professor of Otolaryngology – Head and Neck Surgery at UT Southwestern Medical Center.
 He is also a member of the Population Science and Cancer Control program at the Harold C. Simmons Comprehensive Cancer Center.

-Dr. Day earned his medical degree from the University of Minnesota Medical School.
+Dr. Day earned his medical degree at the University of Minnesota Medical School.
 Following his residency in Otolaryngology – Head and Neck Surgery at Washington University in St Louis School of Medicine, he received advanced training in Head and Neck Oncologic Surgery and Microvascular Reconstruction at Johns Hopkins University School of Medicine.
-He subsequently earned a Master of Public Health degree from the Johns Hopkins Bloomberg School of Public Health.
+He then earned a Master of Public Health degree from the Johns Hopkins Bloomberg School of Public Health.

 - Medical School

 - University of Minnesota (2010)

 - Washington University in St. Louis School of Medicine (2015), Otolaryngology

 - Other Post Graduate Training